 Academic Career and Research Areas

 Prof. Rupert Seidl (*1979) studies the dynamics of ecosystems and harnesses an improved understanding of ecological processes for sustainable forest management.
 A focus of his work is disturbance and resilience of forest ecosystems.
-He combines different methodological approaches – from empirical work to remote sensing and simulation modeling – to quantify changes in ecosystems in space and time.
+He combines different methodological approaches – from empirical work and experiments to remote sensing and simulation modeling – to understand changes in ecosystems in space and time.
 These insights provide the foundation for the development of management approaches aiming to sustainably provide a wide variety of ecosystem services and safeguard the diversity of ecosystems in a changing world.

 Prof. Seidl received his PhD from the University of Natural Resources and Life Sciences (BOKU) Vienna in 2008.
 After PostDocs at Oregon State University (USA) and the Swedish University of Agricultural Sciences (Sweden) he became assistant professor at BOKU Vienna in 2013.
 He completed his habilitation (venia docendi) in the field of forest ecosystem management in 2014.
 From 2015 onwards Seidl was associate professor, and served as deputy head of the institute of silviculture at BOKU Vienna since 2018.
 In 2019 Seidl was named full professor of ecosystem dynamics and forest management in mountain landscapes at TUM.
 In 2021, he was awarded a Consolidator Grant of the European Research Council ERC.

 - Elected into the Austrian Academy of Sciences (2016)